 The School aims to recruit staff that share and understand our commitment and to ensure that no job applicant is treated unfairly by reason of a protected characteristic as defined within the Equality Act 2010.

-All queries on the School's Application Form and recruitment process must be directed to the HR Manager.
+All queries on the School's Application Form and recruitment process must be directed to the Director of HR.